 I want to talk about a rabbit hole I have fallen down since reading a paper on The Promises and Predicaments of Federated Learning in Healthcare.

-- This is relevant where the data used to train models should be kept private; and it’s not desirable or feasible to centralise all data (Healthcare, edge computing, mobile devices, distributed networks)
+This is relevant where the data used to train models should be kept private, and it’s not desirable to centralise ALL data (Healthcare, edge computing etc. etc.)

 Privacy-Enhancing Technologies

+This brings us to some problems with FL and the HC application… The potential for leakage from updates.
 While federated learning reduces the need to share raw data, it isn’t impervious to all threats.
-Model updates can sometimes be reverse-engineered to reveal sensitive information—a process known as model inversion attacks.
+Model updates can be reverse-engineered to reveal sensitive information a process known as model inversion attacks.

-Challenges in FL: This is where privacy-enhancing technologies like differential privacy and homomorphic encryption become crucial.
-Privacy-enhancing technologies enable AI systems to learn from data without exposing it in raw form.
+Here differential privacy and homomorphic encryption become interesting, enable AI systems to learn from data without exposing it in raw form.

 Differential Privacy introduces carefully calibrated noise to the data or model updates, making it mathematically improbable to identify any individual’s information from the aggregated data.
 The noise masks the contribution of a single data point.
-This concept is not limited to ML techniques but a general concept for securing data sets.
+A general concept for securing data sets.

 Combining in FL